tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 #### Formatting Integers as Hex Numbers

-When a programmer writes `pprintf("Some hex number: {}", 0x123);`, there must be some possibility to express "i want this integer printed as hex number instead of a decimal number".
+When a programmer writes `pprintf("Some hex number: {}", 0x123);`, there must be some possibility to express "I want this integer printed as hex number instead of a decimal number".

 I chose to let the user provide this information between the braces by writing `{x}`.
 This way any integer of any size will be printed correctly as `%x`, or `%lx`, or `%llx`.